mixerapi/mixerapi-dev/plugins/jwt-auth/README.md

 ```

 - `alg` string is required and must be either HS256, HS512, RS256, or RS512.
-- `secret` 32 character string is required when using HMAC.
-The secret should not be committed to your VCS.
+- `secret` is required when using HMAC.
+The secret should not be committed to your VCS and be at least 32 characters.
 - `keys` array is required when using RSA.
-The keys should not be committed to your VCS and be 2048 bits or longer.
+The keys should not be committed to your VCS and be at least 2048 bits long.

 Read the [example configuration file](assets/mixerapi_jwtauth.php) for more detailed explanations.